danielclickh/marketing-website-preview/content/lessons/logsvector/index.md

     SELECT splitByRegexp('\S \d+ "([^"]*)"', '192.168.208.1 - - [12/Oct/2021:15:32:43 +0000] "GET / HTTP/1.1" 304 0 "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/93.0.4577.63 Safari/537.36"')
     ```

 3. Before looking at the final **CREATE MATERIALIZED VIEW** command, let's view a couple more functions used to cleanup the data.
-For example, the `RequestMethod` looks like **"GET** with an unwanted double-quote.
+For example, the **RequestMethod** looks like **"GET** with an unwanted double-quote.
 Run the following **trim** function, which removes the double quote:
     ```sql
     SELECT trim(LEADING '"' FROM '"GET')
     ```

 4. The time string has a leading square bracket, and also is not in a format that ClickHouse can parse into a date.
-However, if we change the separater from a `:` to a `,` then the parsing works great:
+However, if we change the separater from a colon (**:**) to a comma (**,**) then the parsing works great:
     ```sql
     SELECT parseDateTimeBestEffort(replaceOne(trim(LEADING '[' FROM '[12/Oct/2021:15:32:43'), ':', ' '))
     ```